projectchrono/chrono/doxygen/documentation/installation/install_chrono.md

 -  leave the **Local Folder** field as it is

--  under *Advanced Options* set *Checkout branch* to `master`
+-  under *Advanced Options* set *Checkout branch* to `main`

 -  press **Clone** and the source code will be downloaded into the folder you specified

+If using `git` from the command line, `git clone -b main git@github.com:projectchrono/chrono.git` will create a copy of the Github repository in the current directory and checkout the `main` (development) branch.

 <div class="ce-info">
-The `master` branch contains the various Chrono releases and contains the most stable code.
-If you are interested in using the latest features as they are developed and before the next official release, you can checkout the `develop` branch at any time after the initial cloning. <br>
+The `release` branches contain the various Chrono releases and contain the most stable code.
+If you are interested in using the latest features as they are developed and before the next official release, you can checkout the `main` branch at any time after the initial cloning: <code>git checkout main</code>.
 </div>

-## 7) Run CMake
+## 6) Run CMake

+#### Using the GUI interface to CMake

-Start CMake to configure the build.
-We assume that you are using the graphical interface.
+Start `cmake-gui` to configure the build.
 -  In the field "Where is the source code" set the path to your Chrono directory. <br>
    This is the directory where you created your Git repository, in our example is <tt>C:/workspace/chrono</tt>.
 -  In the field "Where to build the binaries" set the path to *another* directory on your system,